KennyProgrammer/CTXEngine_CommunityInfo/.github/CreateApplicationTutorial.md

 ![Application Window](/Resources/.github/tut1.png?raw=true "Application Window") But when your try to move this panel in window then you will see something similar to this
 ![Application Window Glitch](/Resources/.github/tut2.png?raw=true "Application Window Glitch") This is because we clear the screen when trying to draw a new frame.
 To access the engine loop, we need to configure the scene.
-But first, let's setup our own configurations.
+But first, let's create our own configuration class.

 ### Custom configurations
 When you first configure and run the engine you will have by default are the default settings of window and so on.
 If you want to add or change your app's settings you will need to use function
 ```cpp